 Round and Round

-Before we got on, I promised Steven and Jill that I would not do tricks.
-I told them how I stood up on my carousel horse at age 4, hoping to impress my watching mother... and got reprimanded by the carousel attendant.
+Before we got on, I promised Steven and Jill that I would NOT do tricks.
+I told them my memory of standing on my carousel horse at age 4, hoping to impress my mother who watched from the ground.
+I was crushed when the carousel attendant reprimanded!

 Don and I enjoyed having the whole merry-go-round to ourselves.
 We waved to Steven and Jill, as if they were adoring parents.
 Well, not really.
 But we waved for the camera.

-I turned 61 at noon.
-All done.
-It was fun removing that zero from my 60-year-old age, for a year.
+I am 61 now and all done.
+It was fun removing that zero from my 60-year-old age, for an entire year.
 I liked being 6, but I guess I'm ready to grow up.
 Being 6 is exhausting.